gramener/gramex/gramex/apps/guide/formhandler/README.md

 4. Use the correct SQL flavour.
 E.g. SQL Server, uses `SELECT TOP 10 FROM table` instead of `SELECT * FROM table LIMIT 10`.

+## FormHandler queryfunction

+To construct very complex queries that depend on the URL query parameters, use `queryfunction:` instead of `query:`.
+This can be any function that accepts `args` as a dict of lists, and returns a query string.
+The query string is processed like a [query:](#formhandler-query) statement.
+For example:

+    :::yaml
+          queryfunction: mymodule.sales_query(args)

+... can use a function like this:

+    :::python
+    def sales_query(args):
+        cities = args.get('ct', [])
+        if len(cities) > 0:
+            vals = ', '.join("'%s'" % v for v in cities)
+            return 'SELECT * FROM sales WHERE city IN (%s)' % vals
+        else:
+            return 'SELECT * FROM sales'

+- `?ct=Paris&ct=Delhi` returns `SELECT * FROM sales WHERE city in ('Paris','Delhi')`.
+- `?` returns `SELECT * FROM sales`

+The resulting query is treated *exactly* like the `query:` statement.
+So further formatting and argument subsitition still happens.

 ## FormHandler defaults

 To specify default values for arguments, use the `default:` key.